 The University of California requires that all registered students (including F-1 and J-1 students) have health insurance.
 To help you meet this requirement, UC Merced automatically enrolls all registered students in the UC Student Health Insurance Plan (UC SHIP).
-Fees for UC SHIP covereage are automatically charged to your student account each school term along with your other fees.
+Fees for UC SHIP coverage are automatically charged to your student account each school term along with your other fees.
 More information about UC SHIP can be found here.

 International scholars on J-1 visas must also carry health insurance for the entire duration of their program as mandated by the Department of State's Student and Exchange Visitor Program (SEVP).
-More information about health insurance options for UC Merced J-1 sholars can be found here.
+More information about health insurance options for UC Merced J-1 scholars can be found here.

 If you're lucky, you will find an insurance company that will allow you to transfer your driving history and insurance record from abroad.
 Often they will require you to have a clean driving record with no accidents.
 Ask other international students for suggestions, since they will know which insurance companies are best for international students.
-Another possibility is the AAA, since they offer their own insurance program and may be able to recommend other insurers.
+Another possibility is AAA, since they offer their own insurance program and may be able to recommend other insurers.

 A basic guide to understanding insurance and terminology related to insurance can be found here (provided only as a resource and not an endorsement).

 Renter’s insurance (sometimes referred to as “homeowner’s insurance”), protects against property losses such as those from theft, fire, vandalism, or water damage.
 In addition to property coverage, renter's policies may offer protection against personal liability, guest medical benefits, additional emergency living expenses, credit card protection, or other unexpected losses.